-If so, you have found the graduate program designed for you.
-The graduate program in Special Education at Boston University will prepare you to work successfully in a high-demand profession in roles such as a co-teacher in an inclusive classroom, inclusion facilitator, resource room teacher, or teacher in a self-contained classroom.
-Through a combination of carefully sequenced coursework and field experience, you will learn to adapt the general education curriculum and use the explicit instruction model to meet the needs of a wide range of learners.
+The Master of Education (EdM) in Special Education at Boston University Wheelock College of Education & Human Development prepares students as future educators through a combination of carefully sequenced coursework and field experience.
+You will learn to ensure that your students make progress in the general education curriculum through the use of evidence-based practices to meet the needs of a wide range of learners with disabilities.
 You will be part of a supportive learning community with faculty members who are invested in your learning and development and peers who share the same interests and drive to become successful special educators.

 - Teacher of Students with Moderate Disabilities (Pre-K–Grade 8)*